Understanding, Avoiding and Dealing with Collisions & Traffic AccidentsUpdated Nov. 12, 2019

 Momentum and inertia

 Your car and all the occupants riding within it have momentum.
 In physics, momentum is defined as “quantity of motion” and is calculated using mass and speed.
 The more momentum a moving object has, the harder it is to slow down and stop.
-Traffic collisions involving vehicles with a lot of momentum are generally more severe, as greater momentum leads to greater force of impact.
+Traffic collisions involving vehicles with a lot of momentum are generally more severe, as greater momentum leads to a greater force of impact.

-Inertia is a term which describes a moving object’s unwillingness to change direction or speed.
+Inertia is a term that describes a moving object’s unwillingness to change direction or speed.
 According to inertia, an object in motion can only be sped up, slowed down or moved from its current course if a force acts upon it to give it “new instructions”.
 Where your vehicle is concerned, this force may be friction applied by the brakes, or the force of the steering wheel turning to redirect the wheels.
 The more momentum an object has, the more resistant it is to outside forces.

 It is important to understand the concept of inertia as it relates to car crashes and collisions.
 While in a moving car, your body will be traveling at the same speed as the vehicle.
 If the car collides with an object and suddenly stops or slows down, inertia will cause your body to continue moving forward at its original speed until the force of impact with another object stops it.
 If you have buckled up, this “object” will be the straps of your seat belt.
 If not, it may be the steering wheel, dashboard, windscreen or something outside the car.
 Remember, seat belts save lives.